linuskmr/CaddyServiceDiscovery/README.md

 1. The scheduler periodically queries Docker for containers with the label `caddy.service.discovery.active=true`.
 2. For each matching container, it reads the labels:
-    - `caddy.service.discovery.port`: The port to expose via Caddy.
+    - `caddy.service.discovery.subdomain`: The subdomain to expose via Caddy.
-    - `caddy.service.discovery.upstream`: The upstream address for reverse proxying.
+    - `caddy.service.discovery.port`: The port the docker container listens on.
 3. It generates a Caddy server configuration for each container.
 4. If the set of active containers changes, it updates the Caddy configuration via the Caddy Admin API.